ghbrown/minila/README.md

 ## Main Functions

-Functions which will likely be directly useful to a user.

 ### Primitives

 Simple linear algebra operations not included in Fortran built-ins.
+Building blocks for other modules.

 **`dispmat(A)`**(s): displays matrix `A`